opensearch-project/documentation-website/_api-reference/validate.md

 ### Rewrite and all_shards

-When both the `rewrite` and `all_shards` options are set to `true`, the Validate API responds with detailed information from all available shards as opposed to the default of one shard, as shown in the following response:
+When both the `rewrite` and `all_shards` options are set to `true`, the Validate Query API responds with detailed information from all available shards as opposed to the default of one shard, as shown in the following response:

 ```
 {